yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

 The test checks, with a mock of `ImageSearchTableViewCellModeling`, `getPreviewImage` is called when `viewModel` property of `ImageSearchTableViewCell` is set.

 Input `Command-U` to run the test.
 Passed!
 We have finished implementing the table view displaying images that are asynchronously loaded from the network.
-Remember we have not only the implementation but also the unit tests that give us confidence to keep developing working software!
+Remember now we have not only the implementation but also the unit tests that give us confidence to keep developing working software!

 ## Conclusion

 In this blog post, we implemented the feature to asynchronously load an image to `UIImageView` in MVVM architecture.
 We learned how to add new methods to protocols and their conforming classes with the update of unit tests in Model, ViewModel and View.
 The dependency injection to ViewModel was also updated during the implementation.
-ReactiveCocoa was used throughout the Model, ViewModel and View to pass and handle events in the simplified and abstracted way.
-You leaned how to concatenate `SignalProducer` instances to construct a `SignalProducer` instance sending complex events.
+ReactiveCocoa was used throughout the Model, ViewModel and View to pass and handle events in the abstracted way.

 Through the series of the blog posts, we learned:

 - Part 1: The concepts and basics of MVVM and ReactiveCocoa.
 - Part 2: The setup of Xcode project composed of MVVM framework targets with external frameworks installed via [Carthage](https://github.com/Carthage/Carthage).
 - Part 3: The model design using protocols to decouple our app from external system, e.g. network.
-- Part 4: ViewModel and View implementation and dependency injection from AppDelegate.
+- Part 4: ViewModel and View implementation with dependencies injected by AppDelegate.
 - Part 5: Modification of Model, ViewModel and View to add a new feature with unit tests updated.

-We did not only develop the example app but wrote unit tests that use stubs and mocks of protocols representing MVVM interfaces.
+We did not only develop the example app but wrote unit tests[^1] that use stubs and mocks of protocols representing MVVM interfaces.
 Keeping the cycle to add protocols, implementations, and unit tests in MVVM architecture, we are always confident to develop the project further.
 Decoupling of Model, View and ViewModel by using the abstracted events of [ReactiveCocoa](https://github.com/Swinject/Swinject) and dependency injection with [Swinject](https://github.com/Swinject/Swinject) is the key to the cycle.

 The series of the blog posts ends here, but [the project in the GitHub repository](https://github.com/Swinject/SwinjectMVVMExample) has further development to show image details, to receive more image data when scrolled to the bottom of the table, to handle errors and to add localization.
 If you are interested, check the project.
 Adding a star to [Swinject project](https://github.com/Swinject/Swinject) is highly appreciated.

-Thank you.
+[^1]: The blog posts always wrote unit tests after implementing features, but actually tests should be written first or together with the feature implementation.